 Our aim at The Coro Club is to provide excellent facilities for members and visitors.
+It's YOURS TO ENJOY.
+Including live entertainment, sports, gaming, accommodation, functions and dining.

 We are a casual club, but not casual in our approach.